 –A. David Smith

-“We soon found that one driver of atrophy in the temporal lobe is raised blood levels of homocysteine,” Smith said.
-“Theorizing that nutritional factors were an important part in the prevention of brain atrophy, we began the VITACOG trial to see if we could slow brain atrophy by lowering homocysteine with B vitamin treatment.
+“We soon found that one driver of brain atrophy is raised blood levels of homocysteine,” Smith said.
+“Theorizing that nutritional factors were an important part in slowing brain atrophy, we began the VITACOG trial to see if we could unlock potential benefits for brain health by lowering homocysteine with B vitamin treatment.
 The results were more strikingly positive than we could have dreamt.”

 Smith has received several honors throughout his career, including honorary doctorates from the Universities of Szeged and Lund, membership in the Hungarian and Norwegian Academies of Science, election as Fellow of the Academy of Medical Sciences, UK, and becoming Honorary Research Fellow of Alzheimer’s Research UK.